daisuke19891023/open-data-cleaning-kawasaki/docs/api/interfaces.md

 # Interfaces Module

-The `interfaces` module provides different interface implementations for the Clean Interfaces application.
+The `interfaces` module provides different interface implementations for the Kawasaki ETL application.

 ## Overview